djangodeployment/django-deployment-book/02-users-and-directories.rst

-This poses a problem: when ``$DJANGO_USER`` attempts to execute your Django application, it will not have permission to write the compiled Python files in the ``/usr/local/$DJANGO_PROJECT`` directory, because this is owned by root.
+This poses a problem: when ``$DJANGO_USER`` attempts to execute your Django application, it will not have permission to write the compiled Python files in the ``/opt/$DJANGO_PROJECT`` directory, because this is owned by root.
 So we need to pre-compile these files as root:

 .. code-block:: bash

-    /usr/local/$DJANGO_PROJECT-virtualenv/bin/python -m compileall \
+    /opt/$DJANGO_PROJECT/venv/bin/python -m compileall \
-        /usr/local/$DJANGO_PROJECT
+        /opt/$DJANGO_PROJECT

 The data directory
 ------------------

-As I already hinted, our data directory is going to be ``/var/local/lib/$DJANGO_PROJECT``.
-This is in line with the Debian policy where the data for programs other than those installed with ``apt-get`` is stored in ``/var/local/lib``.
+As I already hinted, our data directory is going to be ``/var/opt/$DJANGO_PROJECT``.
+This is a standard policy where the data for programs installed in ``/opt`` is stored in ``/var/opt``.
 Most notably, we will store media files in there (but this in a chapter later).
 We will also store the SQLite file in there.
 Usually in production we use a different RDBMS, but we will deal with this in a later chapter as well.
 So, let's now prepare the data directory:

 .. code-block:: bash

-    mkdir -p /var/local/lib/$DJANGO_PROJECT
+    mkdir -p /var/opt/$DJANGO_PROJECT
-    chown $DJANGO_USER /var/local/lib/$DJANGO_PROJECT
+    chown $DJANGO_USER /var/opt/$DJANGO_PROJECT

 Besides creating the directory, we also changed its owner to ``$DJANGO_USER``.
 This is necessary because Django will be needing to